Slavery in the District of Columbia: Snow riot (1835) and Reuben Crandall trial (1836)

 Dr. Reuben Crandall, after a jury trial, was acquitted of the charge of distributing abolitionist literature in the District, which was a crime under federal law.
 The trial was the biggest criminal trial in the District up to that date, attended by multiple reporters and congressmen.
 The testimony was quickly published, and reveals much about slave life in the District at that moment.
 From it we learn, for example, that police doubled as slave catchers; regardless of any support slave owners were legally entitled to receive, as a practical matter they hired slave-catchers to apprehend fugitives, offering rewards for their return.

 Francis Scott Key, author of The Star-Spangled Banner, was a slave owner and a defender of slavery.
 In his position as U.S. Attorney for the District of Columbia, he was in charge of criminal prosecutions in the District, all of which prosecutions were for violations of federal law, as no state law was relevant.
 Shortly after Crandall's opening an office in Georgetown, slave catchers reported him for possession of abolitionist literature, and Key wrote a lengthy indictment, charging him with "seditious libel and inciting slaves and free blacks to revolt".

 Key thought he would gain politically by "finally doing something about the abolitionists".
 Reuben's sister, Prudence Crandall, had set up the first school for Black girls in the country, the Canterbury Female Boarding School, which aroused such violent opposition from white townspeople that she was forced to close it out of concern for the students' safety.
 However, the defense produced evidence that Reuben had quite different opinions from his sister, and had been confused with an abolitionist of similar name.
 A jury found him "not guilty" on all counts.
 Key was publicly humiliated, and it hurt his career.

-Bail had been set so high for Reuben that he could not met it, and he remained in the dank Washington jail for over six months.
+Bail had been set so high for Reuben that he could not meet it, and he remained in the dank Washington jail for over six months.
 He contracted tuberculosis there, and died not long after his release.